teamforus/foundation/manuals/design/pipeline.md

 Figma has great [documentation and tutorials](https://help.figma.com/hc/en-us) available for free.

 ## File locations
 If you are part of the Forus team, you will have acces to these projects.
 If you are not part of the team, understanding these projects will still help you understand how our workflow is structured.
+Watch the [figma structure video](https://youtu.be/XR7DBatobQM) and/or the table below:

 Directory | Purpose
 -- | --